SarahBeecroft/intermediateHPC/_episodes/12-singularity-intro.md

 ```
 {: .bash}

 Being able to specify download locations allows you to keep the local set of images organised and tidy, by making use of a directory tree.
 It also allows for easy sharing of images within your team in a shared resource.
 In general, you will need to specify the location of the image upon execution, *e.g.* by defining a dedicated variable:

 ```
-export image="sif_lib/ubuntu_16.04.sif"
+export CONTAINER="sif_lib/ubuntu_16.04.sif"
-singularity exec $image echo "Hello Again"
+singularity exec $CONTAINER echo "Hello Again"
 ```
 {: .bash}